FreneticFurry/VRChat-Udon-Anti-Cheat-System/FAC Rewrite README.md

 - planned features that will be worked on in order -

+mark client users as cheating remotely like in PD2 (in progress, Vector Lotus's Feature request)

-anti ovr advanced/ gogo loco (slightly done)
+anti ovr advanced/ gogo loco (in progress - slightly done)

 tool/ interaction verification (planned)

 anti Mirror's & Camera cheating (planned)

 anti avatar overlay esp cheating (planned)

-mark client users as cheating remotely like in PD2 (planned, Vector Lotus's Feature request)

 # -{Setup/ Install}-
 1. download FAC.UnityPackage from the latest downloads